Free Chicago DUI Consultation

 The consultation does not include drafting motions, filing pleadings, appearing in court, or formally representing you.
 Those activities require retention.
 The consultation is informational and strategic, designed to give you the information you need to make a decision about how to proceed.

-Why Calling Quickly Matters
+Why Moving Quickly Matters

 The 90-Day Deadline